gonzoalo/loka-challenge/README.md

 ![alt text](img/architecture.png)

 These services will be launched and setted with terraform an Infrastructure-as-code service which let us built everything we need to run the project.
+For the installation please refer the following [link](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli), otherwise you can launch the following services by yourself:
+- S3 bucket with:
+    - Raw Folder
+    - Structrure Folder
+    - Glue jobs Folder (with glue jobs inside)
+- IAM Role for the glue jobs
+- Glue Connection
+- Glue Database

 For the daily job execution we are going to use airflow as orchestrator with the following sequence of tasks: